Cooking Sneakers With The Lowest Captcha Rate

 How sneaker bots deal with Captchas

-Most bots have automated Captcha token generators, which let the bot generate one-click Captchas through an aged Gmail or YouTube account.
-It requires you to watch YouTube, as if that action makes your bot a human.
+Most shoe bots have automated Captcha token generators, which let the bot generate one-click Captchas through an aged Gmail or YouTube account.
+It requires you to watch YouTube as if that action makes your bot a human.
 This method wastes a ton of internet traffic and might even slow down some sneaker bots.
-It is also hard to generate enough tokens for every task when you are running over 1,000 bot tasks.
+It is also hard to generate enough tokens for every task when running over 1,000 bot tasks.

-Some sneaker bots let you solve Captchas manually, which is a no-go for those that run hundreds of tasks for a release.
+Some Nike bots and other sneaker bots let you solve Captchas manually, which is a no-go for those that run hundreds of tasks for a release.
 Imagine wasting time on selecting traffic lights in a photo when your grails are dropping!

 Why Captcha gets triggered